CINSU

 CINSU Members

-Owen Harney, School of Psychology, NUI, Galway
+Owen Harney, School of Psychology, University of Galway

-Jenny Groarke, School of Psychology, NUI, Galway
+Jenny Groarke, School of Psychology, University of Galway

-Chris Noone, School of Psychology, NUI, Galway
+Chris Noone, School of Psychology, University of Galway

-Cormac Ryan, School of Psychology, NUI, Galway
+Cormac Ryan, School of Psychology, University of Galway

-Tony Hall, School of Education, NUI, Galway
+Tony Hall, School of Education, University of Galway

-Monika Pilch, School of Psychology, NUI, Galway
+Monika Pilch, School of Psychology, University College Dublin

-Siobhan O’Higgins, School of Psychology, NUI, Galway
+Siobhan O’Higgins, School of Psychology, University of Galway

 John O’Reilly, School of Education, University of Limerick

-Jane Walsh, School of Psychology, NUI, Galway
+Jane Walsh, School of Psychology, University of Galway

-Su-Ming Khoo, School of Sociology, NUI, Galway
+Su-Ming Khoo, School of Sociology, University of Galway

-Michelle Hanlon, School of Psychology, NUI, Galway
+Michelle Hanlon, School of Psychology, University of Galway

 Jiani Ma, Centre for Sports, Exercise and Life Sciences, Coventry University